Skip to housing guidance

 Dry herb vaporisers are not the same as smoking

-A dry herb vaporiser (also called a heated nebuliser) is a medical device that heats cannabis flower below the point of combustion.
-This is fundamentally different from smoking — there is no smoke, no combustion, and significantly reduced harmful by-products.
-The vapour produced is much less pungent and dissipates more quickly than cigarette smoke.
-This distinction is relevant to tenancy agreements that prohibit smoking, as vaporising is not smoking.
+A dry herb vaporiser (also called a heated nebuliser) is a medical device that heats cannabis flower below the point where it burns.
+This is very different from smoking.
+There is no smoke, no burning, and far fewer harmful by-products.
+The vapour is much less strong-smelling and clears more quickly than cigarette smoke.
+This matters for tenancy agreements that ban smoking, because vaporising is not smoking.

-The CIC Guidance on the Use of Prescription Cannabis in Buildings provides detailed guidance for building managers on accommodating patients who use vaporisers.
+The CIC Guidance on the Use of Prescription Cannabis in Buildings gives detailed guidance for building managers on making room for patients who use vaporisers.4

 Practical tips for responsible indoor use